BaZom/VroomSniffer/README.md

 For a detailed breakdown of each component, see the [Architecture Documentation](./docs/architecture.md).

-## Configuration

-### Telegram Integration
-Configure Telegram notifications for automatic car listing alerts:

-1. Create a Telegram bot via @BotFather
-2. Get your bot token and chat ID
-3. Configure environment variables in `.env`

-### Proxy Support
-Configure proxy rotation in `proxy/manager.py` for enhanced scraping reliability.

 ## Architecture

 VroomSniffer follows a service-oriented architecture with specialized services for different concerns.
-The system uses the Service Provider pattern for dependency management and a clean separation between UI/CLI and business logic.

 ### Architecture Diagram